ld4mbse/oslc-adapter-simulink/README.md

 	3. If asked for your credentials, type in admin as user name and password
 	4. In the Deploy section, select the WAR file to upload using the dialog shown below.

-#### Deploying OSLC Simulink adapter on standalone Tomcat server automatically from Eclipse
+#### Option #3: Deploying OSLC Simulink adapter on standalone Tomcat server automatically from Eclipse
 Run the Maven launch configuration named **oslc adapter for simulink tomcat deploy**

-#### Deploying OSLC Simulink adapter on standalone Tomcat server automatically from Eclipse in debug mode
+#### Option #4: Deploying OSLC Simulink adapter on standalone Tomcat server automatically from Eclipse in debug mode

+1. First launch the remote java application named remote debugger oslc4jsimulink on tomcat by choosing in Eclipse Debug-> Debug Configurations… , and then run the remote java application ii.
+And then run the Maven launch configuration named oslc4jsimulink  tomcat deploy debug

 Run the Maven launch configuration named **oslc adapter for simulink tomcat deploy**

 15. Testing the OSLC Simulink Adapter